named-data/ndn-cxx/docs/INSTALL.rst

     sudo pkg install doxygen graphviz py37-sphinx

-.. _build:

 Build
 -----

 .. note::
   These are instructions for regular builds of ndn-cxx (release mode).
-  To do development of ndn-cxx code itself, see "Development build" below.
+If you are planning to develop the ndn-cxx code itself, you should do a :ref:`Development build`.

 To build in a terminal, change directory to the ndn-cxx root, then enter::